IST356M001SP25/assignment-08-grusso01/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I reinforced my learning of how to use folium and geopandas to map geospatial data in Streamlit.
+I now understand how to turn coordinates into a GeoDataFrame and display them with a color scale using explore().
+I struggled with customizing the markers.
+I’m not sure what all the marker_kwds options do.
+I want to practice adding popups or tooltips next to make the map more interactive the same way I did in 256.